Sports News | Australia's Champion Pedigree Faces South Africa's Gritty Ambition in Cricket's WTC Final | LatestLY

 The men go for world title No. 11 from Wednesday in the WTC final against South Africa at neutral Lord's.

 That ruthless focus Australia brings on the biggest stages is in marked contrast to South Africa, a perennial underachiever.
-The Proteas have won just one of cricket's major international titles, the Champions Trophy's inaugural predecessor in 1998, when most of the current Proteas were toddlers.
+The Proteas have won just one major title, the Champions Trophy in 1998, when most of the current Proteas were toddlers.

 An experienced squad — average age 29 1/2 — compensates with a bond that can't be underestimated, a determination to have each other's backs.